Hello, I am Jeffrey Hart with the Feldstein Family Law Group.

 The second type of Conference is called a Settlement Conference.
 By the time the parties attend a Settlement Conference, the parties should be prepared to settle many, if not all, of the outstanding issues.
-They should have made some overtures to each other to try to settle their matter before the Settlement Conference, and they are now returning to court to seek the assistance of a judge to help them find some middle ground on what they still disagree.
+This requires that complete disclosure has been exchanged on the relevant issues, that there has been questioning if the parties felt that was necessary to get to the bottom of a factual dispute, and there may or may not have been temporary orders made on some substantive issues such as access or support.
+The parties and counsel are expected to have made some overtures to each other to try to settle their matter before the Settlement Conference, and they are now returning to court to seek the assistance of a judge to help them find some middle ground on what they still disagree.
 During Settlement Conferences, judges advise the parties how they would resolve the issues if they were the trial judge.
 The theory is that once the parties have an idea of how a judge would decide their matter, they then will be more reasonable regarding their settlement positions.
 Many matters will settle at this stage, but if they do not, we have really only reached the half-way point.

 Trial Management Conference